 -

-While considering your ISBNs and collecting the information, add your book to the National Library of Australia.
+While you are considering your ISBNs and collecting information, add your book to the National Library of Australia.
 We wrote a comprehensive article detailing how to do it and the cultural importance of preserving all books written and published in Australia for future generations.

-The full article about The National Library of Australia and Australian Self-Published Author Requirements is here.
+The full article about The National Library of Australia and Australian Self-Published Author Requirements is available here.
+If you’re a new author, it’s well worth a read.

 In this section, we’ll examine some ISBN FAQs that authors may have when deciding whether to purchase an ISBN.